REDWOOF/Between-Two-Worlds-Notes/content/World/NPCs/Enemies/Aodh Tabris.md

 Apparently, Aodh reincarnates every 1 000 years?

 We found him chained to a chair in the masquerade, it seems the lack of magic prevents him from healing.

+In the human world, Aodh is a name that many **kings** used.
+Something that Disepi's new teased song shows, where the lyrics sound like "I'll burn their kingdom down."